 Layla Guide: The Best Weapon Build and Artifact Build for Layla in Genshin Impact

 Layla’s hard work and tireless nights has finally earned her a place in our Traveler’s party, but she still has a lot of time to recover from her sleepless nights over at the Akademiya.
 She is an earnest student, but the amount of work she’s been willingly doing has taken a toll on her sleep health, and thus she tries to sleep whenever she can.
-Despite that, Layla is a powerful asset for anyone’s team, as long as Cryo is needed on the table, arriving as a support character for the second half of Genshin Impact 3.2.
+Despite that, Layla is a powerful asset for anyone’s team, as long as Cryo is needed on the table, arriving as a support character for the second half of Genshin Impact 3.2, coming out on November 18, 2022.

 In this Layla Guide, we will be discussing Layla’s abilities, best weapons, artifact sets, and ideal team compositions.